-- Four nights in the delightful village of Radda in Chianti.
+Three nights in the delightful village of Radda in Chianti.

-- Five nights in the medieval hill town of Pienza.
+Four nights in the medieval hill town of Pienza.

-- In addition to great photo opportunities on this Tuscany in Autumn Photo Tour we will have time for photo sharing and critiques.
+In addition to great photo opportunities on this Tuscany in Autumn Photo Tour, we will have time for photo sharing and critiques.
 We will also be lecturing on photographic topics including:

-- Depth of Field calculation
+Depth of Field calculation

-- Blue Hour Photography
+Blue Hour Photography

-- Filters, Neutral Density and Neutral Density Grads
+Filters, Neutral Density, and Neutral Density Grads

 This is a sample itinerary which is subject to change depending on weather and other circumstances beyond our control.
 Changes in the itinerary are always made to provide the best possible experience for our clients.

-October 25, 2017 (day before the tour starts)
+October 19, 2021 (the day before the tour starts)